What to Purchase Before Your Baby Arrives

 Diaper Cream & Wipes

 With frequent diaper changes, your baby’s bottom can quickly become red and irritated.
 Prevent diaper-area discomfort by using fragrance-free diapers and changing soiled diapers as quickly as possible.

 Avoid creams and wipes that contain dyes or perfumes.
 Instead, reach for eco baby products that naturally-derived oils and extracts that help heal and protect skin.

 Earth Mama Organic Diaper Balm uses beeswax and organic herbs and oils to comfort skin and retain its natural moisture. $11

-Puracy Baby Multi-Surface Cleaner has been tried and tested for safe use on non-porous surfaces around your home, from removing spit-up on rockers to messes on changing tables., Since the ingredients are cruelty-free and biodegradable, this baby-safe cleaner is a good choice for your family, home, and the planet.
+From removing spit-up on rockers to messes on changing tables, Puracy Baby Multi-Surface Cleaner has been tried and tested for safe use on non-porous surfaces around your home.
+Since the ingredients are cruelty-free and biodegradable, this baby-safe cleaner is a good choice for families, homes, and the planet.

 Yes, your newborn needs a lot of “stuff” but creating a green nursery can be fun, easy, and even affordable!
 Use our newborn checklist as a starting point to explore new and innovative sustainable baby products.